AI Innovation Strategy

 Learning in practice

-Structured experimentation is how organisations build real AI knowledge rather than just opinions about AI.
+Structured experimentation is how organisations build real AI knowledge instead of accumulating opinions.
 A good experimentation framework gives you a way to test and learn quickly without requiring a full business case for every idea.

 About Treehouse